Joesef0203/Joesef0203/README.md

 - 👋 Hi, I’m @Joesef0203
-- 👀 I’m interested in Girl
+- 👀 I am interested in machine learning
-- 🌱 I’m currently learning Teknik Dirgantara
+- 🌱 I’m still learning machine learning
 - 💞️ I’m looking to collaborate on this website
 - 📫 How to reach me ...